Johnstown PolkaFest returns to Peoples Natural Gas Park

 Admission to the festival is $5.

 Sponsorship opportunities are available to area businesses and organizations.
-For details, contact Jayne Korenoski at 814-536-7993, ext.
+For details, call Jayne Korenoski at 814-536-7993, ext.
 102, or email jaynek@visitjohnstownpa.com.

 Visit Johnstown also is seeking ethnic food and other vendors.
-Contact Nicole Waligora at 814-536-7993, ext.
-104, or email nicolew@visitjohnstownpa.com, for more information.
+Call Nicole Waligora at 814-536-7993, ext.
+104, or email nicolew@visitjohnstownpa.com for more information.

 Commented